Viir/bots/guide/how-to-install-the-botlab-client-and-register-the-botlab-command.md

 ![BotLab client completed installation](./image/2022-10-07-botlab-client-completed-installation.png)

 That's it; the installation is complete.
-Now you can run bots by using the 'Run Bot' button:
+Now you can run bots by using the 'Run Bot' button in the BotLab client GUI:

 ![The first view visible in the BotLab client after installing](./image/2022-12-10-botlab-client-main-menu.png)